openspending/fiscal-data-package/spec/index.md

 ### Measures

-Measures are numerical and usually correspond to financial amounts in the source data.
+Measures are numerical and correspond to financial amounts in the source data.
 Each measure is represented by a hash in the `measures` array.
 The hash structure is like the following:

 ```
 {